-The only exception to the above process is if the complaint involves the Corporate Services b.
+The only exception to the above process is if the complaint involves the Strategic Planning b.
 Stage Two

-Manager and in that circumstance the complaint will be passed to the Director of decide to proceed to stage two of the Board's complaints procedure.
+& Governance Manager in which circumstance the complaint will be passed to the Senior decide to proceed to stage two of the Board's complaints procedure.

-Resources.
+Director of Resources.